 - Quality public education

-✓ Get clear on your statutory authority to support decarceration and act on it.
+✓ Governmental public health agencies: get clear on your statutory authority to support decarceration and act on it.
 Check out this example from San Francisco Jail Services.

 ✓ Support campaigns for immigrant liberation.
 Check out this toolkit for taking actions.

-✓ Reject the use of policing via checkpoints, fines, or jail time for violating shelter-in-place or stay-at-home orders in your local contexts.
-Read this letter from public health professionals, researchers, and advocates to learn more about why policing and punishment will not protect public health.
+✓ Encourage decarceration and reject the use of policing via checkpoints, fines, or jail time for violating shelter-in-place or stay-at-home orders in your local contexts.
+Check out these toolkits from our Health Instead of Punishment team, in collaboration with Community Justice Exchange and the End Police Violence Collective, to learn more about why policing and punishment will not protect public health.

 ✓ Read our blog post with links to public health research and more details about these actions